apollo-elements/apollo-elements/docs/blog/todo-app/index.md

 updated: Last Modified
 ---

+# Writing a To-Do App with GraphQL and Web Components

 To-Do apps are *de rigueur* when it comes to demonstrating web app tech stacks.
 Writing one lets you see how the stack handles <abbr title="create, read, update, delete">CRUD</abbr> operations, giving you a feel for how it would handle larger, more complex apps.
 In this post, we'll learn how to write a to-do app using [Apollo Elements](https://apolloelements.dev), the GraphQL web component library.

 ## The Plan